Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 \subsubsection{The small-tilt limit}

 Before proceeding to discuss fluctuation corrections, we analyze the domain-wall structure of the critical droplet at small potential tilts (small $a$) in more detail.
-We draw on these results in Sec.~\ref{sec:Gy} to obtain a closed-form expression for the fluctuation determinant as well as in Sec.~\ref{sec:Kramers} to provide a simplified collective-coordinate description of nucleation in terms of the separation between domain walls.
+We draw on these results in Sec.~\ref{sec:Gy} to obtain a closed-form expression for the fluctuation determinant and in Sec.~\ref{sec:Kramers} to provide a simplified collective-coordinate description of nucleation in terms of the separation between domain walls.